 It’s a beautiful, sunny May weekday in Wrocław.
 I love my morning commute to work.
 Maybe that’s an unusual thing to say, but it’s true.
 Today, however, I’m both relaxed and excited at the same time.
 I’m looking forward to watching the day unfold.

 I love art, but to be honest I’ve never been that much into museums or exhibitions.
-I appreciate their cultural importance but watching classical paintings hardly ever stirred deep emotions in me.
-The kind of art that moves me is music or some other performance art.
+I appreciate their cultural importance but I’ve always been more into performance art than painting.
+I love music, dance, theatre.
+I’m sensitive to design and beautiful color patterns but watching classical paintings hardly ever stirred deep emotions in me.
 Standing there in front of the museum, little do I know that this day will completely change my way of thinking.

 We (Droplr) are entering the hall.
 The whole scene is shot through with theatricality that begins in the doorway.
 There’s a stark contrast between the bright, soft light of the sunny day and the darkness of the hall.
 The dominant black is broken by the lightness of white and the vivaciousness of red.
 At the end of a narrow passage in the distance, we see a bright pink hue that oddly compels us to come closer.

 With hindsight, I think the exhibition left such a lasting impression on me because of the simple fact that it immerses you in the story you’re told, causing the experience to stick with you.

 Unexpected lessons in branding